• Skip to main content

 • Pour ⅔ of the crumble mixture into the loaf pan, spread it out into an even layer and press down with your fingertips until it forms a flat base.

-• In a separate bowl, add the strawberries, rhubarb, lemon juice, sugar and cornflour and stir to combine.
+• In a separate bowl, add the strawberries, rhubarb, lemon zest and juice, sugar and cornflour and stir to combine.
 Pour the fruit filling on top of the crumble base in the loaf pan and spread out evenly.

 • Now layer the remaining crumble over the top of the fruit, allowing some of the fruit to show through.
 Bake in the oven for 40-45 minutes until golden brown on top.